 Kadir Nelson is a gifted artist whose extraordinary talent continues to be celebrated — by young readers, teachers, the American Library Association awards committees, literacy organizations, and many others in the world of children's books.
 In 2020, he won the Caldecott Medal and the Coretta Scott King Award for his powerful illustrations in The Undefeated.

 Nelson received the 2012 Coretta Scott King Award for writing and illustrating Heart and Soul: The Story of America and African Americans.
-In 2007 Kadir Nelson received a Caldecott Honor for his evocative illustrations in Moses: When Harriet Tubman Led Her People to Freedom.
-In 2008 he won a second Caldecott Honor for his artwork in Henry's Freedom Box: A True Story from the Underground Railroad.
+In 2009, We Are the Ship: The Story of Negro League Baseball — which Nelson wrote and illustrated — was awarded the 2009 Coretta Scott King Author Award and the 2009 Robert F. Sibert Informational Book Award.
+In 2007, Nelson received a Caldecott Honor for his evocative illustrations in Moses: When Harriet Tubman Led Her People to Freedom and in 2008 he won a second Caldecott Honor for his artwork in Henry's Freedom Box: A True Story from the Underground Railroad.

 Kadir Nelson was born in Washington, D.C. and grew up in New Jersey and San Diego.
 From an early age, Kadir spent much of his time drawing and painting.
 Both his uncle and his high school art teacher taught him important artistic principles and techniques, including how to paint with oils.
 After developing an impressive portfolio during high school, Kadir Nelson earned a partial scholarship to the prestigious Pratt Institute in Brooklyn, New York.